Housing Programs FAQs

-The Housing Choice Voucher program assists low income individuals and families with their rental payments.
-Under the Housing Choice Program, property owners retain the same rights and responsibilities that they have under the Georgia State Landlord/Tenant Law.
+The Housing Choice Voucher (HCV) Program assists low income individuals and families with their rental payments.
+Under the HCV Program, property owners retain the same rights and responsibilities that they have under the State of Georgia Landlord Tenant Law.
 They use their own rental agreement or lease and decide what the term of tenancy will be.
 The tenant has the same obligations as any other tenant under State law.
-The Housing Authority of DeKalb County (HADC) rental assistance payment to the owner on the family's behalf does not change the normal relationship of property owners or managers to tenants.
+The Housing Authority of DeKalb County (HADC) rental assistance payment to the owner on the familys behalf does not change the normal relationship of property owners or managers to tenants.

-In the Housing Choice Voucher Program, participants find suitable housing offered by a private owner using a voucher issued by the Housing Authority (HA).
+In the Housing Choice Voucher (HCV) Program, participants find suitable housing offered by a private owner using a voucher issued by the Housing Authority.
 All housing selected by the family must meet local requirements and federal standards called Housing Quality Standards (HQS).

 How much does the tenant pay for their rental share?

 The tenant pays an amount that is roughly equivalent to 30% of their monthly income.
 The Housing Authority pays the balance of the total rent to the property owner.

 In some cases, the tenant may pay more than 30% of their income.
 If the family rents a unit for which rent and utilities exceed the payment standard, the family's portion of the rent may be higher.
 However, this formula does not mean the family can pay the difference between the requested owner rent and the Authority's approved amount.
 If the rent for the unit is more than the payment standard, the family will be required to pay more than 30 percent of their adjusted monthly income but not to exceed 40% of their monthly adjusted income.